adobbs/design-token-system/README.md

 ## 📄 License

-MIT License - see LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🤙 Attribution

+If you use this project in your work, a link back to this repository is appreciated but not required.

 ## 🙏 Acknowledgments